KF-Art/icewm-personal-tunning/README.md

 From this point you can start your X session with <code>startx</code>.

+<H2>Add environment variables</H2>
+In order to make work some applications like Tilix and Qt5ct, we'll need to add some environment variables to your shell configuration file:

+	QT_QPA_PLATFORMTHEME="qt5ct" #Allows qt5ct to manage Qt settings.

+	#Tilix's VTE compatibility
+	if [ $TILIX_ID ] || [ $VTE_VERSION ]; then
+        	source /etc/profile.d/vte.sh
+	fi

+	#We'll use this when installing Xed via XDEB.
+	export PATH=$PATH:~/.local/share/bin

 <H2>Install Brillo (Artix only)</H2>
 For some reason, the AUR package gives an error when compiling.
 So it's necessary to compile it manually.